lucee/lucee-docs/docs/03.reference/01.functions/s3getmetadata/function.md

 categories:
 ---

 Returns the metadata related to the object or bucket.
-You can provide the endpoint as a bucket/object defintion (S3GetMetaData(bucket:"mybucket",object:"myobject.txt") ) or as a virtual filesystem path (S3GetMetaData(path:"s3://mybucket/myobject.txt") ).
+You can provide the endpoint as a bucket/object definition (S3GetMetaData(bucket:"mybucket",object:"myobject.txt") ) or as a virtual filesystem path (S3GetMetaData(path:"s3://mybucket/myobject.txt") ).